yhyakuna/katacoda-scenarios/boundary-intro/step1.md

-This tutorial demonstrate the Vault installation on Ubuntu.
-For other operating systems, refer to [Install Vault](https://learn.hashicorp.com/vault/getting-started/install).
+This tutorial demonstrate the Boundary installation on Ubuntu.
+For other operating systems, refer to the [Install Boundary](https://learn.hashicorp.com/tutorials/boundary/getting-started-install) tutorial.

-> Enter the following command into the terminal, or click on the command (`⮐`) to automatically copy it into the terminal and execute to downloads the Vault binary for Linux.

 First, add the HashiCorp GPG key.